 For the rescue operation's on-scene commander was assigned the Captain of Silja Europa (Esa Makela).
 Mariella was the first of all 5 assisting ferries, arriving at the scene at 2:12 am.
 The full-scale emergency was declared at 2:30 am.
 Mariella deployed its liferafts into the water onto which 13 people on Estonia's liferafts were transferred.
 The ship also reported the location of other liferafts to the dispatched rescue helicopters (from both Sweden and Finland), the first of which arrived at 3:05 am.
 The Swedish helicopters transported survivors to shore, while Finnish helicopters started risky landings on the ferries' helipads.

 Of all the 989 passengers on MS Estonia, 138 were rescued alive (1 later died in hospital).
 The assisting ships rescued 34, and the helicopters - 104.
 Unfortunately, due to rough seas, the ferries didn't launch their MOBs (rescue boats) and lifeboats.

-Accident's dead toll was 852 - 501 Swedes, 285 Estonians, 17 Latvians, 10 Finns, plus 44 of different nationalities (Belarus, Canada, France, Holland, Nigeria, Ukraine, USA, UK, Morocco, Lithuania, Denmark, Norway, Germany, Russia).
+Accident's death toll was 852 - 501 Swedes, 285 Estonians, 17 Latvians, 10 Finns, plus 44 of different nationalities (Belarus, Canada, France, Holland, Nigeria, Ukraine, USA, UK, Morocco, Lithuania, Denmark, Norway, Germany, Russia).
 Most died by drowning or hypothermia.
 Of all the dead, only 94 bodies were recovered.
 Most of the survivors were young males, of strong constitution.
-About 650 people were still inside the ship when it sank, and remained there.
+About 650 people were still inside the ship when it sank and remained there.

 You can add more details on reported here accident or submit new / your own Silja Europa ferry ship incident ("Cruise Minus" report) via CruiseMapper's contact form.